canisfortis/trim-and-stitch/README.md

 ## Closing Notes
 The MP4 Stitch and Trim Tool is a comprehensive solution for basic video editing tasks, providing a straightforward interface for users to manage video segments efficiently.
 The application is powered by PowerShell scripts, combining the flexibility of scripting with the usability of a graphical interface.

+## License
+This project is licensed under the GNU v3 License.
+See the [LICENSE](LICENSE) file for full license details.
+## Acknowledgments
+- This application relies on FFmpeg for video processing.
+## Contributing
+If you'd like to contribute to the development of this tool or report issues, please check the [Issues](link_to_issues) section.